strongworld02/Auto-Pokemon-Counter/README.md

 - By left clicking the preview repeatedly you can set the coordinates of the detection are in alternating order to your cursors location
 - You can also hold left click and move your mouse to define the area.
 This sets the coordinates to where you first pressed down and where you let go.
 The preview will not update while dragging your mouse.
 - Using the arrow keys let's you increase the size of the detection area.
-- Holding Shift and pressing the arrow keys let's you decrease the size of the detection area.
+- Holding control and pressing the arrow keys let's you decrease the size of the detection area.<br/>
+  Holding shift increases the speed at which the size changes.
 - Press the "Move" button to enter move mode.
   - To start moving the detection area you can either hold left click on the preview and move it with your mouse or use the arrow keys.<br/>
     Holding Shift while using the arrow keys makes it move faster.